top of page

 Am I Burnt Out?
 How to Spot the Signs and Take Action.

-According to the World Health Organisation (WHO), burnout is a result of unaddressed chronic stress.
-It’s the accumulation of numerous small stressors and warning signs that are disregarded as you try to push through, multitask, and handle everything.
-Over time, this leads to emotional, physical, and mental exhaustion—a breaking point.
+Burnout is the accumulation of numerous unaddressed small stressors and disregarded warning signs as we try to push through, multitask, and handle everything.
+Over time, these chronic stresses lead to emotional, physical, and mental exhaustion—a breaking point.

 Types of Burnout